itsgc/c3905_vlan_change/README.md

 The script learns target hosts through a text file, one IP per line.

 Credentials to logon to the phone are stored in credentials.yml.
 Only one set of credentials for all targets, sorry.

+This script has no error handling whatsoever and it's just a filthy trick meant to save me time during deployment.

+It probably took me less time to write it than to finish this Readme.